nice-game/nice-model/README.md

 Areas referenced by pointers *must not* overlap each other or the File Header.

+All structures are tightly packed, so there can be no confusion about alignment.

 ## File Header

 | Name | Data | Value |